 The leading armoured car and first three trucks, having passed out of the gorge, were not attacked directly and sped to the next manned outpost, carrying news of the attack.
 Meanwhile, the lorries at the front of the convoy in the gorge were disabled when their drivers were killed, trapping the others behind.
 Raiders hidden in the rocks close to the road attacked the convoy along its length causing very heavy casualties but, although some trucks were looted, the armoured cars, the infantry escort and the other troops with the convoy fought most gallantly and prevented the convoy from being overrun.
 An aircraft providing support overhead was badly damaged and forced to land.
 Reinforcements arrived later in the day and fighting continued sporadically until nightfall.
 In the evening as the firing lessened the lorries that could be moved were either sent on to Sarwakai or back to Manzai and the wounded were evacuated.
 By the following morning the raiders had gone.

 Amongst the vehicles of the convoy was a lorry of Waziristan District Signals, commanded by Corporal Edward Turner, driven by an Indian soldier and carrying four Royal Signals soldiers and another Indian signalman.
 In the morning’s battle, Turner and Signalman Norman Davies were killed, the Indian driver (Signalman Joseph) and Signalman Thomas Bowkett were wounded (the latter severely) but three other men, Signalmen Bartlett and McKenna and an Indian soldier, escaped unscathed.
 The bodies of Turner and Davies were recovered and buried at Manzai fort cemetery.
-In total, the attack claimed seven British officers and two other ranks (Turner and Davies) killed, five officers and one other rank (Bowkett) wounded, 20 Indian other ranks killed and 39 Indian all ranks wounded.
+In total, the attack claimed six British officers and two other ranks (Turner and Davies) killed, five British officers and one other rank (Bowkett) wounded, one Indian medical officer and 20 Indian other ranks killed, and 39 Indian all ranks wounded.

 The gallantry of the British officers and soldiers who defended the convoy, and some of those who came to its rescue, was rewarded by one Distinguished Service Order, three Military Crosses, one Distinguished Conduct Medal and one Military Medal.
 Indian officers and soldiers in the convoy were rewarded with the Indian Order of Merit and the Indian Distinguished Service Medal.